-In one third of all cases, the woman is “responsable” for problems of conception.
+In one third of all cases, the woman is “responsible” for problems of conception.

 Ovulation monitors, temperature curves, the calendar method, a constant peep in your pants for that cervical mucus – tried them all and nothing is working?